adityabhatia/take-home-assignments/otlp-log-processor-backend-go/README.md

 Challenge Overview & Solution Highlights
 The core challenge involved building a robust, observable, and high-throughput log processor.

-### gRPC Endpoint for Log Reception:
+### Concept Overview:

-The `dash0LogsServiceServer` struct implements the gRPC `LogsServiceServer` interface.
+- The `dash0LogsServiceServer` struct implements the gRPC `LogsServiceServer` interface.
 Its `Export` method serves as the main entry point for all incoming OTLP log batches, allowing the application to receive logs efficiently.

 - Command-line flags (`-key`, `-window`) enable users to dynamically set the desired aggregation attribute and the duration of each counting window.
 The `LogAggregator` internally uses a `time.Ticker` to precisely manage and rotate these aggregation `windows`.
 Log attributes are extracted with a clear priority: values found at the `Log` level override those at the `Scope` level, which in turn override those at the `Resource` level.
 If the target attribute is not present at any level, it defaults to `unknown` category.